Chart Color Schemes

 Traralgon has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Changes to local infrastructure significantly affect an area's performance.
-AreaSearch has identified 17 projects that may impact the region.
-Notable projects include Silverwood Estate, Traralgon Youth Prevention and Recovery Care Centre, Cross's Road Development Plan, and Stockdale Fields Estate.
-The following list details those likely most relevant.
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 17 projects that could impact this region.
+Notable initiatives include Silverwood Estate, Traralgon Youth Prevention and Recovery Care Centre, Cross's Road Development Plan, and Franklin North Estate.
+The following list details those expected to have the most relevance.

 Professional plan users can use the search below to filter and access additional projects.